-Evidence-informed policymaking occurs when governments base their policies and plans on the best available information (Brownson et al. 2009; Green & Bennett 2007).
-The use of evidence to inform policymaking offers the best chance that actions address the needs of the population and with efficiency of public expenditure (Allen 2017), particularly important in low resource settings.
+Evidence-informed policy-making occurs when governments base their policies and plans on the best available information (Green and Bennett, 2007; Brownson et al., 2009).
+The use of evidence to inform policy-making offers the best chance that actions address the needs of the population and with efficiency of public expenditure (Allen, 2017), particularly important in low-resource settings.

-Recognised as a global development priority (Patel et al. 2018), mental health policy provision is receiving greater attention, particularly in the context of LMICs.
-This is demonstrated by the increase in the prominence of mental health within the Sustainable Development Goals compared to the preceding Millennium Development Goals (Mills 2018).
-Targets (3.4; 3.5; and 3.8) for SDG3 'Good Health and Well-Being' (United Nations 2015) all relate to mental health.
+Recognized as a global development priority (Patel et al., 2018), mental health policy provision is receiving greater attention, particularly in the context of low- and middle-income countries (LMICs).
+This is demonstrated by the increase in the prominence of mental health within the Sustainable Development Goals compared to the preceding Millennium Development Goals (Mills, 2018).
+Targets (3.4, 3.5 and 3.8) for SDG3 'Good Health and Well-Being' (United Nations, 2015) all relate to mental health.

-The Stages Heuristic Model is the prevailing conceptualisation of the policymaking cycle (Walt et al. 2008).
-Four stages are posited: agenda-setting, policy formulation, implementation, and evaluation.
-Agenda-setting is the focus of the present study given that mental health remains a sensitive and stigmatised issue (Thornicroft et al. 2022), globally and in LMICs (Javed et al. 2021), leading to relatively limited political attention and underprioritisation of mental health on the policy agenda.
-This, in turn, leads to absence, or ineffective implementation, of mental health policies in many LMICs (Bird et al. 2011; Omar et al. 2010), The COVID-19 pandemic has given rise to a "global crisis for mental health" (World Health Organization 2022, para 3) with long-term and profound effects most acute in low-resource settings (Kola et al. 2021).
-As well as shining a light on mental health as a policy issue in LMICs (Torales et al. 2020), the pandemic has shifted societal priorities, processes, and roles (Kola et al. 2021).
-Consequently, there is a unique opportunity to raise-up and reshape the agenda for mental health and understanding of the evidence by which it is informed(Goldman et al. 2020).
+The Stages Heuristic Model is the prevailing conceptualization of the policy-making cycle (Walt et al., 2008).
+Four stages are posited: agenda-setting, policy formulation, implementation and evaluation.
+Agenda-setting is the focus of the present study given that mental health remains a sensitive and stigmatized issue (Thornicroft et al., 2022), globally and in LMICs (Javed et al., 2021), leading to relatively limited political attention and under-prioritization of mental health on the policy agenda.
+This, in turn, leads to the absence, or ineffective implementation, of mental health policies in many LMICs (Omar et al., 2010; Bird et al., 2011), The coronavirus disease (COVID)-19 pandemic has given rise to a 'global crisis for mental health' (World Health Organization, 2022, para 3) with long-term and profound effects most acute in lowresource settings (Kola et al., 2021).
+As well as shining a light on mental health as a policy issue in LMICs (Torales et al., 2020), the pandemic has shifted societal priorities, processes and roles (Kola et al., 2021).
+Consequently, there is a unique opportunity to scale-up and reshape the agenda for mental health and understanding of the evidence by which it is informed (Goldman et al., 2020).
 Effective evidence-informed agenda-setting can be particularly instrumental in bringing and maintaining mental health as a priority policy issue.
-However, the pervasive stigma surrounding mental health globally has also been proposed to provide a challenge to the use of evidence for mental health policymaking (Botticelli 2019).